roozy-io/idp/src/templating/crossplane-composition-functions.md

 ### Flexibility

-Functions are developed in separate release cycles as crossplane core.
+Functions are developed in separate release cycles from crossplane core.
-That makes updates more flexible.
+This makes updates more flexible.

 ## Functions Goals
 The crossplane team aims to achive these goals with functions